fbpx

 7. Pulled caulking

 Peeled-off paints are not the only damage due to drastic shifts in temperature during the winter.
 It can also cause the pulling away of caulking from your wood windows.
 When the caulks are removed or damaged, it leaves large gaps in that area.
 Those gaps are an easy pass for chilled winds in the winter weather.
 The cold air rushing in through the area of pulled-away caulking simply increases your heating bills.
+Poor maintenance and leaving your windows unchecked even 1-2 years can result in the pulling away of caulking.

 8. Mold growth

 If you don’t have proper insulation and ventilation in your home, it can cause mold growth in your wood windows and also in other wooded areas.
 Winter weather creates a welcome stage for mold growth, and you might want to thank the snow and melting on your windows and the warm interiors.
 The water droplets and moisture collected on your windows are a favorable condition of mold growth on your window base and the adjoining wall.
 All these are serious problems that can affect your windows and your bills by reducing the energy efficiency of your thermostat.
 There are so many problems with numerous solutions.
 But do you have time to apply all of them?
 With so much already on your plate, we understand that you are looking for ‘Multiple problems, One solution.’
+While you work, we provide an affordable and long-lasting solution that is window SLIP.
+SLIP is a Slim Line Insulating pane is a tempered pane that is a low profile addition to single-pane windows.
+SLIP ensures that your window sash remains completely operable, with no need to open two sets of windows; neither do you have to remove any components as sometimes in the case of storm windows.
+Let us see how window SLIP can protect your windows from many snowfall problems.

 Window SLIP for snowfall